 Otranto Puglia, Italy Travel Guide

-Buses: Buses represent the main form of public transport for connecting Otranto to Lecce and other local towns within the Salento Peninsula.
+Buses: Buses represent the main form of mass transit for connecting Otranto to Lecce and additional local towns within the Salento Peninsula.
 Companies like STP Lecce and Salento in Bus (seasonal) run these routes.
 Buses are generally reliable, though punctuality can sometimes vary.

 Trains (FSE - Ferrovie del Sud Est): The Ferrovie del Sud Est (FSE) operates a regional train line that connects Otranto to Lecce, usually with a change at Maglie.
 While a picturesque journey, FSE rail services are typically slower and less frequent compared to buses for the Otranto-Lecce route.

 Summer (June-Sept) sees more frequent bus services and longer hours.
-Winter (Nov-Mar) has reduced frequency, some routes may not run on weekends/holidays.
+Winter (Nov-Mar) has reduced frequency, certain paths may not run on weekends/holidays.

 Up-to-date route maps are difficult to find reliably online.
 Check official STP Lecce and Salento in Bus websites closer to travel dates.
 Verify schedules locally.